Air Conditioning (changeover from heating)

 Fire and building codes must be adhered to in all work performed in campus buildings.

-Questions concerning code requirements should be directed to the Engineering Services Division of ?
-Facilities Services (117 Facilities Services Building, 974-3425).
+Questions concerning code requirements should be directed to the Engineering Services Unit of Facilities Services (117 Facilities Services Building, 974-3425).

 Laying of below ground conduit or cable on campus or placement of conduit in buildings for voice/data/video transmission purposes must be performed by Facilities Services personnel or by professionals under Facilities Services guidance.